 Chapter 1606 Montgomery GI Bill – Selected Reserve (MGIB-SR)

-If requested, Marian University is required to provide Veterans Administration with copies of grades and academic records to support certifications or to show failure to meet progress requirements without seeking prior approval of the individual veteran.
+If requested, Marian University is required to provide the Department of Veterans Affairs with copies of grades and academic records to support certifications or to show failure to meet progress requirements without seeking prior approval of the individual veteran.

 Credit Hour Certification Rules For Veterans:

 |Undergraduate – TRAD||12+||9 – 11||6 – 8||4 – 5||1 – 3|

 |Doctoral||6+||n/a||3 – 5|

 Licensure Programs may be approved for veterans’ benefits if and only if:

 - Credits are counted toward fulfillment of an approved degree program, or

 - Credits are required for permit or license to practice a profession by the State of Wisconsin, or

 - Credits are necessary to secure employment in a chosen occupational area.